gregdetre/healthyselfjournal/README.md

-# Healthy Self Journal
+# Healthyself Journal

 **Speak your thoughts.
-Get better questions.
+Get good questions.
 Build healthier patterns.**

 A voice-based journaling tool that makes self-reflection as easy as thinking out loud.
-No typing, no blank page anxiety – just speak naturally and receive thoughtful, evidence-based questions that guide you toward clarity without getting stuck in unhelpful thought loops.
+Just ramble for a while about what's on your mind, and receive thoughtful, evidence-based questions that help you think things through without getting stuck in unhelpful thought loops.

 ## What makes this different